Premiership of Mark Carney: Cabinet

-Following the March 14, 2025 Rideau Hall swearing in ceremony by Governor General Mary Simon, Mark Carney, was invited to form his Cabinet and to become the 24th Prime Minister of Canada.
+Following the March 14, 2025, Rideau Hall swearing in ceremony by Governor General Mary Simon, Mark Carney, was invited to form his Cabinet and to become the 24th Prime Minister of Canada.

 After the 2025 federal election, Carney reshuffled his cabinet on May 13, 2025.

+Parliament

+Between late 2025 and early 2026, multiple opposition MPs crossed the floor to the Liberal caucus, helping push the government towards majority status; they included: Conservative MPs Chris d'Entremont, Matt Jeneroux, Michael Ma and Marilyn Gladu, and New Democratic MP Lori Idlout.
+Carney's attendance in Question Period has been significantly less than Trudeau's during his first year in office.
+After the government achieved a majority in the House of Commons in April 2026, Government House Leader Steven MacKinnon moved to change the standing orders for lower house committees, with Liberal MPs holding a majority in those committees.

 Domestic policy

-Taxation
+Taxation and finance

 Shortly after being sworn in as Prime Minister, Carney's government approved an order in council to immediately reduce the consumer price of carbon to $0 starting on April 1, 2025, thereby effectively terminating the consumer portion of Canada's carbon pricing policy.
 The final carbon rebate payment was nonetheless issued as scheduled.
 Carney stated the policy had become too "divisive" among the Canadian public, resulting in the necessity for it to be removed.
 The scheme was originally implemented in 2018 through the Greenhouse Gas Pollution Pricing Act, which was passed during Trudeau's first term.
 The industrial levy on carbon was unaffected.

 After the recall of Parliament following the election, Carney introduced legislation to lower the bottom marginal income tax rate from 15% to 14%.
 The Liberals estimated that this would save two-income household $840 annually.
 Another tax change proposed by the bill was the temporary elimination of the Goods and Services Tax for first time home buyers.
 Both changes were part of the Liberal platform in the preceding election.
 The House of Commons approved a ways and means motion allowing the tax changes to effect before the enactment of the bill, and the income tax cut took effect on the following Canada Day, consistent with Carney's pre-election pledge.
+In June 2025, the government dropped the digital services tax in order "to advance broader trade negotiations with the United States."